bigdata-ustc/EduCDM/docs/IRR.md

 ![Sampling](_static/IRR.png)

 In the following parts, we will simply introduce the basic lemma `pairwise monotonicity` and training procedure.
-For the readers who want to know more about our work, they can find the paper in ijcai21.

 ## Pairwise Monotonicity